 Shifting from Theory to Practice: Tools & Strategies to Implement Equity-Focused Teaching in Your Classroom

-Click any of the below equity-focused teaching principles to learn more and see specific examples of how to implement various strategies within the classroom.
+Click any of the below equity-focused teaching (EfT) elements to learn more and see specific examples of how to implement various strategies within the classroom.

 Purposeful Engagement of Difference